 - Lifting weights that are too heavy.
 Adjustable dumbbells are heavy, and stabiliser muscles are engaged to brace a movement.
 Lifting more weight than your stabilisers can handle will cause your form to break down and this could cause injury.

-- Lifting too fast is not reccomended.
+- Lifting too fast is not recommended.
 Rapid and uncontrolled movements will break your form.
 Increasing dumbbell weight too fast will also break your form.
 Both instances will lead to injury.

 - Using body momentum to facilitate lifting.
 It can be tempting to use body momentum to help you lift heavy adjustable dumbbells.
 For example, swinging your hips to help you bicep curl.
 This can be dangerous and should be avoided.